-- One of the constant tensions that product managers deal with on a regular basis is creating product roadmaps that align with the expectations and needs of all of their stakeholders — particularly the management or executive team whose understanding and agreement is essential to executing against the plan presented.
-Here’s how to Get Organizational Alignment with your Product Roadmap
+- One of the constant tensions faced by product managers is the need to create product roadmaps that align with the expectations and needs of all of their stakeholders — particularly the management or executive team whose understanding and agreement is essential to executing against the plan.
+Here’s how to get organizational alignment with your product roadmap.

 When it goes wrong: recovering a failing project

-- How to do a project pivot and turn failure into success in 3 steps.
+- How to do a project pivot and turn failure into success in three steps.

 - A detailed pdf guide on strategies for project recovery. http://www.pmsolutions.com/

 - Sometimes you get stuck cleaning up after a failed project.
 Sometimes it’s your fault the project failed in the first place.
-What do next is key: here’s a tactical guide that takes you through recovering a dead project. https://blog.capterra.com/4-steps-to-completely-recover-from-project-failure/
+Here’s a tactical guide that takes you through the process of recovering a dead project. https://blog.capterra.com/4-steps-to-completely-recover-from-project-failure/

 - Ten early warning signs that your project is not gonna go the way you’d like it to.

-- Inevitably you will encounter a project where you lose control of your time, resources disappear, and the project is completely out of control.
-Here’s how to get it back on track.
+- Everyone runs into projects where you lose control of your time, resources disappear, and the project gets completely out of hand.
+Here’s how to regain control.

 - Admitting project failure is never easy, but sometimes the kill decision turns out to be the best decision.
 Here’s how to know when to scrap and when to save a failing project.

 - Not every project is destined for success.
-Sometimes, they fail instead.
 What do you do when things go pear-shaped?
 Smashing Mag is here to help you out.

-- How to do a follow up with agile project management.
+- How to do a follow-up meeting with Agile project management.

-- The importance of conducting a follow-up meeting.
-Sales and building client relations are, or should be, an ongoing process.
-A follow-up meeting helps to enhance value, fortify trust and cement the relationship.
-It helps you do a better job next time around.
-It differentiates you from the other guys whose policy is: Do it, bill it and forget it.
+- Sales and building client relations are, or should be, an ongoing process.
+A follow-up meeting helps to enhance value, fortify trust, and cement the relationship.
+It can help you improve while differentiating you from competitors.
+Discover the importance of conducting a follow-up meeting.